 We use our large 6.5L oval slow cooker for cooking a 1.6kg roast chicken, it fits comfortably on the rack of vegetables in the base of the pot.
 Saying that, any cooker will work providing you can fit the chicken into it.
 You just need to take care when testing that your meat is cooked through.

-How do I test the chicken is cooked?
+How do I test the roast chicken is cooked?

 The usual methods to check that your slow cooker chicken is cooked through are: